brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 # IANA Considerations

 This document has no actions for IANA.
+Yet.

 # Changelog

-Version 00: Updated prior individual draft following IETF-106 feedback
+Version 00: Intended for ongoing discussion prior to IETF 107 or in various WG email lists.

 # APPENDIX: Perspectives and Use Cases